measurement-factory/squid-notes/review.md

 Styling not covered by the Guide (or covered by the currently conflicting Guide requirements) is a matter of personal preference.
-Personal choices should still be consistent with the committed code, especially with similar committed code, but finding consistency in Squid code or, more importantly, agreeing which code should be considered in that search is difficult.
-In gray area cases, the author’s style should be accepted.
+Personal choices should still be consistent with the committed code, especially with similar committed code (but [p6](#p6) caveats often apply here as well).
+In gray area styling cases, the author’s style should be accepted.

 [Style Guide]:
   https://wiki.squid-cache.org/SquidCodingGuidelines